nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Your Schedule

 This section guides you on how to use TAB's calendar interface.
 Typing any of the commands in this section will bring you to the calendar interface.
 Any command from other sections, such as `list` or `tag`, will bring you right out.
+Arrange your schedule and plan ahead with our powerful in-built calendar!

 1. [Switching to the calendar interface: `calendar`](#switching-to-the-calendar-interface-calendar)
 2. [Viewing your daily calendar: `day`](#viewing-your-daily-calendar-day)